Dru-Zodd/CertSpy/README.md

 3. python3 CertSpy.py Example.com

 ## Disclaimer
 This tool is to be used for ethical and legal purposes only.
-That's the only acceptable user.
+That's the only acceptable use.
 The author of the program is not to be held responsible for the actions of those who break this policy.